nidunc/Portable-launcher-for-Kodi-OLD/README.md

 by Simon Cropp and Cameron MacFarland, for merging the program and all references (dependencies) into one `.exe` file, so the end-user doesn't have to download a ton of `.dll` files.
 Licensed under the [MIT License](http://opensource.org/licenses/MIT).

+## License
+> ```
+> Copyright © 2015 nidunc
+>
+> "Portable launcher for Kodi" is free software: you can redistribute it and/or modify
+> it under the terms of the GNU General Public License as published by
+> the Free Software Foundation, either version 3 of the License, or
+> (at your option) any later version.
+>
+> "Portable launcher for Kodi" is distributed in the hope that it will be useful,
+> but WITHOUT ANY WARRANTY; without even the implied warranty of
+> MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
+> GNU General Public License for more details.
+>
+> You should have received a copy of the GNU General Public License
+> along with "Portable launcher for Kodi".
+If not, see <http://www.gnu.org/licenses/>.
+> ```

 Kodi™ and XBMC™ are registered trademarks of the XBMC Foundation.
 I am not affiliated with the Foundation in any way, nor do I claim to be.